schubergphilis/paleofuturistic_python/docs/index.md

 Prerequisite: [uv](https://docs.astral.sh/uv/)
 (Installing uv should also provide you with uvx.
-Give their docs a look-over before continuing if you want to get a better understanding of what is going on under the hood in the steps below.
+Give their docs a look-over before continuing if you want to get a better understanding of what is going on under the hood in the steps below.)
-Also look at their docs for the parts of dependency management not covered in this template's standard flow, such as removing dependencies from your project.)

 ### Setup

 - Initialize with `uvx cruft create --checkout latest https://github.com/schubergphilis/paleofuturistic_python` and fill in your project details.
-- Validate the setup with `uv run python -c "import paleofuturistic_python; print(paleofuturistic_python.hello())"` (replace `paleofuturistic_python` with your project name/slug).
+- Optional: validate the setup with `uv run python -c "import paleofuturistic_python; print(paleofuturistic_python.hello())"` (replace `paleofuturistic_python` with your project name/slug).
 - Either, run `uv lock` to generate a .lock file, or run `uv add some_lib_you_need` if your project has dependencies.

 ### Workflow

 - Format: `uvx ruff format`
+- Lint: `uvx ruff check`
 - Test: `uv run python -m unittest`
 - Build: `uv build`
 - Document: `uvx mkdocs build`